Kate Rogan, MSc, FHEA, PGCHE, BA hons, Dip.

 In 1980 Trish gained BABTAC and Cidesco certificates in beauty and physical therapy.
 She began teaching her own exercise classes, dance movement based.
 The aerobics boom was just beginning.
 She organised a weekend, year long course entitled “All about aerobics” using lecturers who were very well recognised in the field, eg. Craig Sharp, Birmingham University and UK Olympic Centre; Thomas Myers, author of Anatomy Trains.
 Trish co-founded IDEAS (Independent Dance Exercise Association (UK), which merged with a similar organisation to become ASSET, and finally the Exercise Association of Great Britain in conjunction with London Central YMCA.
 She merged her own course with London Central YMCA Exercise to Music course which itself become the country standard – (RSA validated).
 She became a Senior course director.
 Trish was a member of the committee that structured the aerobics courses and laid down the criteria.
 Verifier for RSA for ETM courses and London School of Sports Massage (LSSM) Trish worked countrywide delivering a variety of therapy/movement and exercise courses, individually as well as for LCYMCA.

-She began working at Middlesex University in late 90’s, teaching Anatomy and Physiology for Dancers, and latterly Structural Fitness, and finally as a Senior Lecturer and instigator of a BA in Dance Science, which is where the DFI was ‘born’.
+She began working at Middlesex University in late 90’s, teaching Anatomy and Physiology for Dancers, and latterly Structural Fitness, and finally as a Senior Lecturer and co-instigator of BA (hons) Dance Science, which is where the DFI was ‘born’.
 She also worked in a remedial therapy capacity for young dancers at Arts Educational School, Tring, and was verifier for RSA and a part time lecturer on LSSM Massage therapy courses, where she qualified with Hons, and then taught advanced Structural Fitness and Postural Alignment for them, and her Stability in Action courses for the Pilates Foundation.